Almost coherent modules and almost coherent sheaves: Cohomological properties of almost coherent sheaves

-We follow Jack Hall's proof of the GAGA Theorem very closely with according simplifications due to the flatness of the functor $c^*$.
-As he works entirely in the setting of the pseudo-coherent objects, and almost coherent sheaves may not be pseudo-coherent, we repeat some arguments in our setting.
+Our proof of Theorem~\ref{GAGA} will follow Jack Hall's proof of the GAGA Theorem very closely with some simplifications due to the flatness of the functor $c^*$.
+As he works entirely in the setting of the pseudo-coherent objects, and almost coherent sheaves may not be pseudo-coherent, we have repeat some arguments in our setting.

-Before going to the proof, we need to define the functor in the other direction.
-Recall that we always have a functor
+Before we embark on the proof proof, we need to define the functor in the other direction.
+Recall that the morphism of locally ringed spaces $c$ defines the derived pushforward functor

 This functor is $t$-exact as $c\colon \X \to X$ is topologically just a closed immersion.
 In particular, it preserves boundedness of complexes (in any direction).
 However, that functor usually does not preserve (almost) coherent objects as can be seen in the example of $\mathbf{R}c_*\O_\X=c_*\O_\X$.
-A way to fix it is to use a ``so-called'' quasi-coherator functor
+A way to fix it is to use the quasi-coherator functor